Total Variation Distance Meets Probabilistic Inference: Introduction

 Prior to our work, such approximation schemes were known only for product distributions, which are Bayes nets over a graph with no edges~\cite{fgjw22}.
 In particular, designing an FPRAS for estimating TV distance between Bayes nets over trees (which are graphs with treewidth $1$) was an open question.
-Our result resolves this question.
-It is known that for Bayes nets over general DAGs we cannot hope to have an FPRAS for relatively approximating TV distance.
-In particular, \cite{BGMMPV23} shows that it is $\NP$-hard to decide whether $\dtv\cprn{P,Q}$ is zero or not when $P$ and $Q$ are arbitrary Bayes nets over DAGs of in-degree $2$.
-In spite of this impossibility result, \Cref{thm:FPRAS-bounded-tw} shows that it is indeed possible to obtain an FPRAS for a large class of Bayes nets, namely Bayes nets of $O(\log n)$ treewidth.
+Our result resolves this open question.
+In fact, \Cref{thm:FPRAS-bounded-tw} shows that it is indeed possible to obtain an FPRAS for a large class of Bayes nets, namely Bayes nets of $O(\log n)$ treewidth.

+Note that the setting of \Cref{thm:FPRAS-bounded-tw} (whereby the Bayes net distributions considered are over the same DAG) is practically relevant where one learns parameters of a Bayes net for a fixed structure from different batches and a natural question is whether the two models are close to each other or not.
+The TV distance-based approaches have played a significant role in the testing and improvement of constrained samplers~\cite{golia2021designing}.

 Our next set of results focuses on the case when one of the distributions is the uniform distribution.
 We first prove that the exact computation of the TV distance between a Bayes net distribution and the uniform distribution is $\#\P$-complete.

+\begin{theorem} It is $\#\P$-complete to exactly compute the TV distance between a Bayes net that has bounded in-degree and the uniform distribution. \end{theorem}

 To complement this result, we show that there is an FPRAS that estimates the TV distance between the uniform distribution and {\em any} Bayes net distribution.

-\begin{theorem} It is $\#\P$-complete to compute the TV distance between a Bayes net that has bounded in-degree and the uniform distribution. \end{theorem}

 \begin{theorem}[Informal] There is an FPRAS for estimating the TV distance between a Bayes net and the uniform distribution. \end{theorem}